-Lizards belong to the endemic family of squamate reptiles (includes lizards, snakes and related extinct forms), and the species number around 6,000 spreading over all the continents excluding Antarctica and the oceanic island chains.
-The family is the subordinate associate of the Lacertilia.
+Lizards belong to the endemic family of squamate reptiles (including lizards, snakes, and related extinct forms), and the species number around 6,000 spreading over all the continents excluding Antarctica and the oceanic island chains.
+The family is the subordinate associate of Lacertilia.
 All extant members are members of Lepidosauria (reptiles having scales that overlap).
-They appear as an evolutionary grade; they are not sphenodonts (Lizard like reptiles like Tuataraor Sphenodon punctatus) and nor are they snakes.
+They appear as an evolutionary grade; they are not sphenodonts (Lizard-like reptiles like Tuataraor Sphenodon punctatus) and nor are they snakes.
 Snakes are declining phylogenetically (common ancestral similarities) in the Toxicofera cloud (Including venomous snakes and lizards and related non-venomous species) from where they have evolved.
 The lizards and the snakes form part of the large monophyletic family, where the sphendonts are associates of the squamates.

 - 1 Anatomy